MSCI’s emerging-markets review could herald big changes

 Past: China’s domestic equities were denied entry into MSCI Inc.’s benchmark indexes for a third year last June despite a flurry of measures to address the index compiler’s concerns, including repatriation limits and excessive trading suspensions.

 Present: MSCI is surveying stakeholders for the fourth time on the merits of including members of the country’s $6.6-trillion equity market in its benchmark indexes.
-But China still has some way to go to win approval, said MSCI chief executive Henry Fernandez on May 24.
+But China still has some way to go to win approval, said MSCI chief executive Henry Fernandez said on May 24.

 Future: Only 169 mainland-listed companies will be considered for inclusion, down from 448 under a previous proposal, and all will be large-cap shares currently accessible to foreign investors through exchange links with Hong Kong.
 With MSCI scaling down the scope of its proposal, China is likely to get little more than a 0.5 per cent weighting, half of the previously suggested level.